TDIU Claims and Protected Work Environments

-What they don’t know is that even if they have managed to find a job that allows them to work in spite of disabilities, like dealing with PTSD or other service connected disabilities, they may still qualify for TDIU, total disability individual unemployability.
+What they don’t know is that even if they have managed to find a job that allows them to work despite disabilities, like dealing with PTSD or other service-connected disabilities, they may still qualify for TDIU, total disability individual unemployability.

-They may qualify for TDIU because they are working in a “protected environment” job.
+They may qualify for TDIU because they work in a “protected environment” job.

 What is TDIU?

-It does not mean that you cannot do anything at all, or that a veteran is being relegated to a rocking chair on their front porch for life, it just means that the ability to maintain regular and gainful employment over the course of time is substantially impacted.
+It does not mean that you cannot do anything at all or that a veteran is being relegated to a rocking chair on their front porch for life.
+It just means that the ability to maintain regular and gainful employment over time is substantially impacted.

-TDIU benefits are financial disability payments above those that would ordinarily be paid by the VA according to percentage disability ratings.
-It is where the VA pays you at the 100% rate, without you actually being rated at 100%.
+TDIU benefits are financial disability payments above those that the VA would ordinarily pay according to percentage disability ratings.
+It is where the VA pays you at the 100% rate without you actually being rated at 100%.

 What is a Protected Environment Job?

-A protected environment job is a job where the veteran is receiving special accommodations that are not normally found in the general labor market.
+A protected environment job is a job where the veteran receives special accommodations that are not typically found in the general labor market.

-A common example is when the veteran works at a family business or for a friend, a workplace where his or her employer is fully aware of the veteran’s disabilities and makes accommodations around them, accommodations that would not generally be available in the workplace.
+A common example is when the veteran works at a family business or for a friend.
+In this workplace, their employer is fully aware of the veteran’s disabilities and makes accommodations around them, accommodations that would not generally be available in the workplace.

-Perhaps a back injury limits the amount of time the veteran can stand or sit without lying down to rest, and the employer allows an accommodation by allowing the veteran to work from home for these needs, or provides extra break times.
-Or maybe the veteran suffers from debilitating migraines and the employer allows flexible scheduling so long as the veteran still gets their work done.
+Perhaps a back injury limits the time the veteran can stand or sit without lying down to rest, and the employer allows an accommodation by enabling the veteran to work from home for these needs or provides extra break times.
+Or maybe the veteran suffers from debilitating migraines, and the employer allows flexible scheduling so long as the veteran still gets their work done.

-In short, a protected environment jobs is one that is more accommodating than similar jobs in the open marketplace.
+In short, a protected environment job is more accommodating than similar jobs in the open marketplace.
 Why does this matter?
 Because you might be entitled to receive VA total disability individual unemployability benefits even though you have a job.

 Marginal employment and unemployability

 No one wants to acknowledge that they are unemployable.
 It is ingrained in soldiers and veterans, at the beginning and throughout their service, to slog through difficult circumstances and make them work.
-However, there sometimes comes a point in time when the veteran (or sometimes their family) recognize that although the veteran can work, it is not substantial or consistent enough to earn a decent living.
+However, there sometimes comes a point when the veteran (or sometimes their family) recognizes that although the veteran can work, it is not substantial or consistent enough to earn a decent living.

 Even if the veteran earns more than the federal poverty threshold amount, a veteran’s work may be considered “marginal” for purposes of TDIU if they are only able to have continuous employment in a “protected work environment.”